 What Makes us Special

-Here at Best of Suffolk, we’re proud to be a locally based agency.
+Here at Best of Suffolk, we’re proud to be a locally based specialist holiday cottage company.
 We’re a sister brand of award-winning holiday cottage agency Sykes, and all Norfolk and Suffolk experts.
 When you call us, you’ll speak directly to a friendly member of our team in our charming, converted barn office in rural Suffolk.

 What’s more, we really do just love Norfolk and Suffolk!
 It’s hard for us to imagine why you’d want to go anywhere else.
 Our team all live and breathe this area, and it’s our expert knowledge that makes us different.
 We have all the recommendations you’ll need, from the best pubs or fish and chip shops to the most gorgeous dog-walks.
 We’re happy to let you into all the local secrets of our gorgeous counties of Norfolk and Suffolk and help you find your perfect holiday cottage.
 We just want to share it all with you!